nicolasdb/docker-learning-journey/README.md

 # Docker Learning Journey 🎮

-Welcome to a gamified approach to learning Docker!
+Welcome to a different approach to learning Docker!
 This repository is structured as a progressive learning journey, taking you from Docker basics to creating and managing complex container setups.

 ## Prerequisites